StateFlagsExplained.com

 Illinois’s motto balances state sovereignty with national unity.

-Word ‘ILLINOIS’ was added in 1970 after veterans pushed for clearer identification.
+The word ‘ILLINOIS’ was added in 1970 after veterans pushed for clearer identification.

 State Information